IPS-Eye-White

 He plundered the city, burned it with fire, and tore down its houses and its surrounding walls....
 "He arrogantly entered the sanctuary and took the golden altar, the lamp stand for the light, and all its utensils.
 He took also the table for the bread of the Presence, the cups for drink offerings, the bowls, the golden censers, the curtain, the crowns, and the gold decoration on the front of the temple; he stripped it all off.
 He took the silver and the gold, and the costly vessels; he took also the hidden treasures which he found"....
 (1 Maccabees 1:21-23, 31)

 Most Christians are looking forward to the return of Christ, which will be the single most sublime event in the history of the world.
-However, because much of the church believes that they will not go through any trials, but will be wafted away to 'heaven' before the going gets rough, it is going to be a harsh reality check when they find themselves being persecuted or even killed for what they believe.
+However, because much of the church believes that they be wafted away to 'heaven' before the going gets rough, it is going to be a harsh reality check when they find themselves being persecuted or even killed for what they believe.

 And